ogsteele/prem-de-la-prem/content/authors/Gary B/_index.md

 ---
 # Display name
-title: Oli S
+title: Gary B

+# Username (this should match the folder name)
+authors:
+  - Gary B

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: MoSshit Tigers
+role: Cheslin Hold Me

 # Organizations/Affiliations
 organizations: